Saturday, November 9, 2024

 — Dracula Director, Francis Ford Coppola, February 15, 1991

-And Kilar’s music was a masterpiece: a cinematic cantata for choir and orchestra that was completely different from anything heard in a Hollywood film.
+Wojciech Kilar’s music was truly a masterpiece: a cinematic cantata for choir and orchestra that was completely different to anything heard in a Hollywood film before.
 Genuinely theatrical, his music finds its element in concert halls when played live-to-picture.
 It is also inseparable from Coppola‘s sensual conception of fantasy and horror, which owes much to masters like F.W.
 Murnau and Jean Cocteau.

-Coppola’s cinematographic retelling of Bram Stoker’s novel became a box office hit in 1992, crowned by three Academy Awards.
+Coppola’s cinematographic retelling of Bram Stoker’s novel became a 1992 sensation, crowned by three Academy Awards.
 Its fresh and bold conceptual energy turned the movie into the most influential vampire film in decades—a film whose opulence and sense of spectacle triggered a whole new wave of contemporary horror films.
-One of the film’s strengths was returning to Bram Stoker’s original novel instead of adapting the more popular theater play from the 1920s.
+One of the film’s strengths was coming back to Bram Stoker’s original novel instead of adapting the more popular theater play from the 1920s.

 This movie is Rated R for sexuality and horror violence.